 Students spend their first year learning the principles and theories of management strategies through a sampling of courses in various functional areas.
 Next, students spend the summer taking part in an internship experience allowing them to build upon the foundation created during their first year.
 The second year is spent customizing their degree through the completion of seven elective courses.
 With the assistance of an advisor, students select courses that fit their personal and professional goals and interests.
 In their last semester, students register in the consulting practicum, synthesizing and applying knowledge from their MBA course work to an existing organization.

 Country Focus–The Full-Time Global MBA program at Shidler College of Business offers students a comprehensive foundation in business fundamentals with an Asia-Pacific focus.
 Students have access to internships, career development assistance and strong networking opportunities with fellow students, alumni, and the business community at large.
 The Full-Time Global MBA program features a first-year cohort experience designed to help students learn the inner-workings of group dynamics crucial for the leaders of today’s organizations.
 Throughout the program, students meet their personal and professional goals while preparing them for leadership in today’s global business environment.

 To receive a certificate recognizing that an MBA meets the level of a country-specific focus, international experience and language proficiency or training are both required.
-The international experience will generally be achieved through a combination of overseas internship and coursework.
-The internship will generally be accomplished during the summer following your first complete year of study in the country of focus.
-This will be followed by elective business coursework at one of our partner institutions in that country that will coincide with the fall term of the second year.
-The combination of this for-credit internship and coursework should equal twelve credit hours to maintain your pace toward graduation with in two academic years.
+The international experience will generally be achieved through a combination of overseas internship and course work.
+The internship will generally be accomplished during the summer following your first two complete years of study.
+This will be followed by elective business course work at one of our partner institutions in that country that will coincide with the fall term of the second year.
+The combination of this for-credit internship and course work should equal twelve credit hours to maintain your pace toward graduation with in two academic years.

 Chinese Partner Schools: